jozavala-msft/data-accelerator/Local-Tutorial-Tag-Aggregate-to-metrics.md

 * Click "Deploy" button.
 That's it!
 You have now created an aggregate rule for tagging that will be output to disk.  <br/>
  ![Deploy](./tutorials/images/Deploy.PNG)

+# View the data
+You can view the tagged data flowing in the location as defined in the [previous tutorial](https://github.com/Microsoft/data-accelerator/wiki/Local-Tutorial-Outputs-to-disk).

 * [Next tutorial : SQL Queries](https://github.com/Microsoft/data-accelerator/wiki/Local-Tutorial-Adding-SQL-to-your-flow-and-outputs-to-Metrics-dashboard)